 Default: 1 day 0 hour 0 minute

 Description: Configure lease timeout of dynamic allocation.
-For different address pools, address pool have the same lease time.
+For different address pools, DHCP server can set different address lease time, but the addresses in the same DHCP address pool have the same lease time.